 | File Type: | docx |

-Choose a landmark 14th Amendment case (right to privacy, due process, equal protection), research it, and write a 2-page "brief" on the case, using 11-pt font and 1.15 spacing.
-Landmark 14th Amendment cases would include Roe v.
-Wade (abortion), Obergefell v.
+Choose a landmark 14th Amendment case (right to privacy, due process, equal protection), research it, and write a 1-1/2 page "brief" of the case IN YOUR OWN HANDWRITING.
+Landmark 14th Amendment cases would include Dobbs v.
+Jackson Women's Health Organization (overturned Roe v.
+Wade), Roe v.
+Wade (made abortion a 'fundamental right' until 2022), Obergefell v.
 Hodges (same-sex marriage), Brown v.
 Board of Education (segregation of schools), and Griswold v.
 Connecticut (created the "right to privacy").
 Search "14th amendment landmark cases" and you will get many more.

-Choose a landmark 14th Amendment case (right to privacy, due process, equal protection), research it, and write a 2-page "brief" on the case, using 11-pt font and 1.15 spacing.
-Landmark 14th Amendment cases would include Roe v.
-Wade (abortion), Obergefell v.
+Choose a landmark 14th Amendment case (right to privacy, due process, equal protection), research it, and write a 1-1/2 page "brief" of the case IN YOUR OWN HANDWRITING.
+Landmark 14th Amendment cases would include Dobbs v.
+Jackson Women's Health Organization (overturned Roe v.
+Wade), Roe v.
+Wade (made abortion a 'fundamental right' until 2022), Obergefell v.
 Hodges (same-sex marriage), Brown v.
 Board of Education (segregation of schools), and Griswold v.
 Connecticut (created the "right to privacy").
 Search "14th amendment landmark cases" and you will get many more.

 | 2023 students_for_fair_admissions_v_harvard_14th_amendment (Universities can't use Race in admissions) | |